AMC Javelin: 1971

-The year 1971 was vital to VAM as it represented a complete turnaround for the company.
-The new Camioneta Rambler American based on the Hornet Sportabout was introduced, the Rambler Classic obtained all characteristics of AMC's new Matador, and the Javelin was restyled as a new generation.
-On the outside, the car was exactly the same as its AMC counterpart with the only exception of the wheels and the lack of factory stripes and decals.
-A unique characteristic of the second generation VAM Javelin was round porthole opera windows mounted on the C-pillars installed by some VAM dealerships either with or without vinyl roofs.
+The year 1971 represented a complete turnaround for VAM.
+The new Camioneta Rambler American based on the Hornet Sportabout was introduced, the Rambler Classic obtained all features of AMC's new Matador, and the second-generation Javelin was introduced.

+On the outside, the VAM Javelin was the same as its redesigned AMC counterpart except for the wheel covers, and there were no factory stripes and decals.
+A unique feature of the second-generation VAM Javelin were round porthole opera windows mounted on the C-pillars installed by some VAM dealerships with or without vinyl roofs.

 The standard engine was the new 200 hp, 9.5:1 compression ratio 282 CID I6 engine with Carter ABD two-barrel carburetor.
-It was VAM's second self-engineered engine, taking the Javelin up to performance levels of its V8 competition.
-The Go Pack version of this engine took the car to its zenith in terms of performance.
-The new engine was announced by two "4.6" emblems on both front fenders.
-The only other technical difference of the new version was a 3.07:1 rear differential gear ratio for units equipped with automatic transmission.
-The interior saw more changes starting with all-new non-reclining high-back bucket seats with built-in "J" emblems on the seatbacks as well as on the center of the rear seatback.
-The dashboard was restricted to the unit with woodgrain overlays only; the instrument cluster was once again completely different from the AMC Javelins.
-The right pod housed a clock and tachometer hybrid with the same design and appearance as the US Rallye Pak units, except that it was tuned for six-cylinder engines.
-The center pod had a 240 km/h speedometer, a range that put it on par as an equivalent to AMC's 140 MHP unit of the Rallye Pak; but the colors, graphics, and typography of the dial were the same as the standard gauges.
+It was VAM's second self-engineered engine, taking the Javelin up to the performance levels of its V8 competition.
+The Go Pack version of this engine was the most powerful.
+Two "4.6" emblems on the front fenders identified the new engine.
+The only other change was a 3.07:1 rear differential gear ratio for cars with automatic transmissions.

+The interior featured all-new, non-reclining high-back bucket seats with embossed "J" emblems on the built-in headrests and on the center of the rear seatback.
+The dashboard included woodgrain overlays, and the instrument cluster differed from the AMC Javelins like all previous models.
+The right pod housed a clock and tachometer hybrid with the same design and appearance as the US Rallye Pak units, except that it was calibrated for six-cylinder engines instead of the V8s.
+The center pod had a 240 km/h speedometer, a range that puts it on par as an equivalent to AMC's 140 mph unit of the Rallye Pak, but the colors, graphics, and typography of the dial were the same as the standard gauges.
 This created a high contrast between the speedometer and the clock/tack hybrid.
-On the left pod were the fuel and water temperature gauges with no oil pressure and ammeter gauges present.
-Like the AMC Javelins, the car now held a single dome light at the center of the headliner and a new brake pedal design for units with automatic transmission.
+The pod on the left contained fuel and water temperature gauges only with no presence or availability of the US Rallye Pak ammeter and oil pressure gauges.
+Warning lights were for oil pressure, electrical system and brakes.
+Following the AMC Javelins, the VAM versions featured a single dome light at the center of the headliner and a new brake pedal design for cars with automatic transmissions.